todaypurpose/blog/content/posts/big-muscles.md

 ### independance, autonomy

-As we lost strenght we will lose ability to grab things, or even walk.
+As we lost strength we will lose ability to grab things, or even walk.
 This might lead to Keeping some dignity as a human being.
 The ability to engage in activities like playing with kids, hiking, or traveling is not just a matter of physical capability; it's also about maintaining independence and relationships, which are central to happiness.
 As we age, the desire to remain self-reliant grows stronger, and resistance training plays a crucial role in this.